Let us send you paid writing opportunities in our free email newsletter:

 • The Ability Toolbox is “a lifestyle and self-help community for people with disabilities, chronic illnesses, and mental health conditions.”
 They primarily publish work by those who have “personal, lived experience with a disability, chronic illness, and/or mental health condition.”
 Pay range depends on the length as well as the research required for the article.
 According to their pitch guide, they pay $50-$150/article for original content.

 • Monarch is an online directory that connects therapy seekers to clinicians.
 They look to create and publish clear, honest, and actionable mental health articles.
 They have high journalistic standards.
 They prize science-backed information with a minimum of 1 to 2 quotes from licensed experts as well as references to a minimum of 2 peer-reviewed studies.
-They previously indicated to pay a flat rate of $500 per article (1,000 to 3,500 words), but current pay rates are unclear.
+They have previously indicated to pay a flat rate of $500 per article (1,000 to 3,500 words).
 For details, refer to their writers’ guidelines.

 • Health.com is a source for information on fitness, nutrition, beauty, wellness, and lifestyle.
 The majority of their readers are female.
-Their previous pitch guide detailed rates as $200-$1,000 for personal essays and topical service; $250-$1,000 for reports/trend pieces; $200-$500 for explainers, as told to, and social trends; and $150 to $300 for product reviews.
-Current rates and pitcing information are unclear, but they're actively looking for new writers.
-To learn more, visit this page.
+Their previous pitch guide listed rates as $200-$1,000 for personal essays and topical service; $250-$1,000 for reports/trend pieces; $200-$500 for explainers, as told to, and social trends; and $150 to $300 for product reviews.
+Current pitching information are unclear, but they're actively looking for new writers.
+To learn more, refer to this page.

 • Psych Central is a modern, evidence-based resource for mental health information.
 They provide clear, actionable steps that help readers protect their mental health.
 They are open to pitches for articles or stories.
 According to an old tweet by their managing editor, they pay $200 to $300 per article.
-Current pitching information is not available.
-There is no clear way to contact them; you can attempt contacting their mananing editor through X. To learn more about them, refer to this page.
+Current pitching information is unclear.
+There is no clear way to contact them; you can attempt contacting their managing editor through X. To learn more about them, refer to this page.

 • Verywell Mind is a resource for mental health information.
 They are always looking for experienced and qualified writers with expertise and credentials in health, medicine, and wellness.
 According to an old tweet by their senior editor, they pay a flat rate of $200/piece.
 They don’t accept unsolicited guest-authored content.
 To learn more, refer to this page.